-The conservation and sustainable use of aquatic genetic resources is characterised by intensive international cooperation in which Germany plays a vital role.
+The conservation and sustainable use of aquatic genetic resources is characterised by intensive international cooperation, in which Germany plays an important role.

-International Year of Salmon, a multi-year initiative focusing on 2019.
+International Year of Salmon, a multi-year initiative focused on 2019.